yew011/ovs_command_comp/README.md

 Supported commands:
 ovs-appctl, ovs-ofctl, ovs-dpctl, ovsdb-tool

-*TODO:
+*Limitations:
-- only support small set of important keywords {dp, datapath, bridge, switch, port, interface, iface}
+- only support small set of important keywords (dp, datapath, bridge, switch, port, interface, iface).

-- does not support keyword conversion on nested option. (e.g. ovsdb-tool create [db [schema]])
+- does not support parsing of nested option (e.g. ovsdb-tool create [db [schema]]).

-- does not support expansion on repeatitive argument. (e.g. ovs-dpctl show [dp...])
+- does not support expansion on repeatitive argument (e.g. ovs-dpctl show [dp...]).

+- only support matching on long options, and only in the format (--option [arg], i.e. should not use --option=[arg]).

 Example Output: